Approved by the Energy, Environment, and Water Policy Committee on December 20, 2023

 • Strengthened public education programs on non-point source pollution.

-• The development of programmatic mechanisms to require mitigation of NPS impacts.
+• The development of regulations and programmatic mechanisms to require mitigation of NPS pollution impacts.

-• Increased funding for research to evaluate the impacts of the pollution in surface water and groundwater.
+• Increased funding for research to evaluate the impacts of NPS pollution in surface water and groundwater.

-• Recognition that infrastructure construction, rehabilitation, and maintenance is an opportunity to reduce the impact of legacy NPS pollution.
+• Implementation of a cost-effective combination of BMPs along with Recognition that infrastructure construction, rehabilitation, and maintenance is an opportunity to reduce the impact of legacy NPS pollution.

 Issue

-EPA has identified non-point source pollution as the nation’s largest remaining source of water-quality problems.
-Non-point source pollution is caused by many sources, including agriculture, forestry, grazing, septic systems, mine runoff, boating and marinas, urban and road runoff, construction, physical changes to stream channels, and habitat degradation.
-Individuals in their daily activities also contribute to non-point source pollution problems.
+EPA has identified NPS pollution as the nation’s largest remaining source of water-quality problems.
+NPS pollution is caused by many sources, including agriculture, forestry, grazing, septic systems, mine runoff, boating and marinas, urban and road runoff, construction, physical changes to stream channels, and habitat degradation.
+Individuals in their daily activities contribute to NPS pollution problems.
 EPA has reported that agricultural and urban runoff are two of the leading contributors to non-point source pollution.

-Addressing non-point source pollution requires a watershed approach that incorporates water quality and quantity to protect waters of the United States more effectively.
-The science and implementation of green infrastructure BMPs has advanced, and recent studies demonstrate the effectiveness of these approaches, but further research into their performance and longevity on a watershed basis is needed to bring better identify the associated economic and environmental impacts.
-ASCE has long been involved with advancing our understanding of green infrastructure BMPs and partnered with EPA in 1996 to develop the International Stormwater BMP Database.
-Unfortunately, federal funding was stopped in 2004 for this effort, even though much needs to be done to close the knowledge gap, reduce costs, and ensure sustainability of implementation.
+Addressing NPS pollution requires a watershed approach that incorporates water quality and quantity to protect water sources.
+The science and implementation of green infrastructure BMPs has advanced, and recent studies demonstrate the effectiveness of these approaches, but further research into their performance and longevity is needed to bring better identify the economic and environmental impacts.
+ASCE has long been involved with advancing the understanding of green infrastructure BMPs and initially partnered with EPA in 1996 to develop the International Stormwater BMP Database.
+ASCE, EPA, private companies, and the U.S. Department of Transportation continue to partner to publish and update the International Stormwater BMP Database which includes BMP performance summary information.

-Groundwater is an important component of water resources and may also be polluted by non-point sources.
-Protecting the quality of groundwater should be viewed with the same importance as surface water in the control of non-point source pollution.
+Groundwater is vulnerable to NPS pollution.
+Protecting the quality of groundwater should be viewed with the same importance as surface water in the control of NPS pollution.
+Education is an important step in mitigating poor practices to be followed by the establishment and implementation of BMPs and/or infrastructure solutions.

 Rationale

-Civil engineers play a major role in the design and construction of facilities and infrastructure that can eliminate, prevent, or reduce point- and non-point source pollution to our nation’s rivers, lakes, wetlands, ground water basins, and oceans.
+Civil engineers play a major role in the design and construction of facilities and infrastructure that can eliminate, prevent, or reduce NPS pollution to our nation’s rivers, lakes, wetlands, ground water basins, and oceans.

 ASCE Policy Statement 461